pyOpenSci/software-peer-review/our-process/policies.md

 When submitting a package, please make sure that your GitHub notification settings are setup to notify you when you receive feedback on the review issue.

-## Submitting Your Package for Review in Other Venues
+## Submitting your package for review in other venues

 We recommend submitting your package for review with pyOpenSci before submitting a software paper describing the package to a journal.